Inside the Fujikawa Maru wreck

 Diving Bikini Atoll and Marshall Islands with a CCR

 Bikini Atoll is in the Marshall Islands and is likely on the list of least visited places on earth.
 It’s certainly one of the least visited places that people have actually heard of.
-Luckily for you, Master Liveaboards now have 2 vessels operating there, for a while at least.
-This makes it easier for you […]
+Luckily for you, Master Liveaboards have a dive vessel operating there.
+This makes it easier for you become part of the exclusive […]

 Do You Know Your Warship Terminology?